TAKE A LOOK-Bach named IOC President, Tokyo delegation home

 * Ex-sprinter Fredericks denies wrongdoing over payment (Adds IAAF reaction, background)

-Sept 11 The International Olympic Committee has selected Tokyo to host the 32nd Summer Games in 2020.
+Sept 10 The International Olympic Committee has selected Tokyo to host the 32nd Summer Games in 2020.
 Wrestling has been re-instated on the Games programme and Thomas Bach has been named the new IOC President.
-For stories, please double click on the brackets: - - - - LATEST STORIES > Germany's Thomas Bach elected IOC president > Reaction to Bach's appointment as IOC president > IOC's Coates fears Rio way behind schedule > Triumphant Tokyo delegation returns > IOC opts for stability, money in picking Tokyo > Wrestling wins back 2020 Games spot > IOC backs recommendation to retain core sports > IOC finances booming, reserves close to $1 bln > Tokyo gets 2020 Games with prime minister's help - - - - PROFILE > 2020 Summer Olympic host city Tokyo - - - - ANALYSIS > Business-savvy Bach to lead charge for changes > Tokyo 2020 an endorsement of Asian dynamism > Tokyo win underlines Asia's sporting appeal - - - - FACTBOXES > IOC president Thomas Bach > International Olympic Committee Presidents > IOC elect Bach new president - the voting figures > Breakdown of voting for 2020 Games host > List of summer Olympic Games host cities > 2020 Summer Olympic host city Tokyo > Sports approved for 2020 Tokyo Olympics (Compiled by Pritha Sarkar)
+For stories, please double click on the brackets: - - - - LATEST STORIES > Germany's Thomas Bach elected IOC president > Reaction to Bach's appointment as IOC president > Triumphant Tokyo delegation returns > IOC opts for stability, money in picking Tokyo > Wrestling wins back 2020 Games spot > IOC backs recommendation to retain core sports > Heartbroken squash suffers rejection > IOC finances booming, reserves close to $1 bln > Tokyo gets 2020 Games with prime minister's help > Madrid delegation stunned by latest failure > Turks left looking for answers after fifth snub - - - - PROFILE > 2020 Summer Olympic host city Tokyo - - - - ANALYSIS > Business-savvy Bach to lead charge for changes > Tokyo 2020 an endorsement of Asian dynamism > Tokyo win underlines Asia's sporting appeal - - - - FACTBOXES > IOC president Thomas Bach > International Olympic Committee Presidents > IOC elect Bach new president - the voting figures > Breakdown of voting for 2020 Games host > List of summer Olympic Games host cities > 2020 Summer Olympic host city Tokyo > Sports approved for 2020 Tokyo Olympics (Compiled by Pritha Sarkar)

 * Ex-sprinter Fredericks denies wrongdoing over payment (Adds IAAF reaction, background)